methodgames/methodgames.github.io/roleplay.md

             - If an airdrop recently falls near your base and you do not wish to participate in PVP, stay inside and out of vision.
 If an airdrop falls on top of a base, anyone going for the airdrop can climb or ladder up to it once it has stopped moving.
             - Airdrops should not be used specifically to create extended PVP zones.
         - <sup>†</sup>Cargo ship:
-            - Cargo ship pvp ends when the sirens signal that the ship is leaving.
+            - Cargo ship PVP ends when the sirens signal that the ship is leaving.
-            - If you do not wish to participate in cargo ship pvp, stay out of vision.
+            - If you do not wish to participate in cargo ship PVP, stay out of vision.
             - The new life rule does not apply to cargo if you die within the PRZ.
         - <sup>†</sup>Locked crates:
             - Locked crates can be dropped by Chinook at monuments which are normally PVP and monuments that are not normally PVP.
 Locked crates should not be moved.